Skip to main content

 try:

-# Security: Do not use eval() directly in production without strict validation.
+# Security: do not use eval() directly in production without strict validation.

 allowed_chars = "0123456789+-*/(). "